BigSoftVideo/DOTEbase/search.md

 - Search in Names
 - Search in Values

+### Filters

+Any Search Term (or criteria) can be turned into a Filter.
+A Filter is equivalent to the logical operator NOT.
+Thus, if a single Search Term is flipped into a Filter, then the results of the Search will include everything in a Search Term that is NOT found by searching for the entries etc.

+Note that the whole Search Term can become a Filter, and the specific searchable items or criteria can become a Filter.

 ### Rich search

 _DOTEbase_ provides a powerful search engine that allows the user to narrow down searches.
 Not only can all the Transcripts in a DOTEspace be searched simultaneously, so can clips and their meta-data.

 #### Adding criteria to a Search Term

+One can add specific criteria to a Search Term to narrow down/filter a search.
+A criteria that is added to a specific Search Term is equivalent to the logical operator AND.

 #### Multiple Search/Filter targets

-One can add multiple targets to a single search and combine them with boolean operators AND, OR and NOT.
+One can add multiple targets to a single search and combine them, which are combined with the logical operator OR.
+Thus, a search for more than one Search Term will show all add up the results that match each Search Term (removing any duplicates).
+If there is a filter (NOT), then the filter will be applied at the end to filter from the positive results.

 ### Multiple searches